darkpalacestudio/manuals/common/04_04_controls_footer.md

 </div>

-The footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, switching between Left-Right and Mid-Side processing, enabling delta/diff mode and even a global dry/wet mix.
+The footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, switching between Left-Right and Mid-Side processing, enabling delta/diff mode, bypassing the complete plugin or individual channels and finally a global dry/wet mix.

 ### ?-Button
 <span class="location">*(Located left in the Footer)*</span>\